stern-resolve/ctxis-test/README.md

-# Context sen-level interview exercise
+# Context senior-level interview exercise

 This repository contains the skeleton Django `servers` application that you have been asked to complete.
 Below is a description of the problem, and what features you need to implement.